The Mombasa Marine National Park and Reserve is a marine park and national reserve located in Mombasa, Kenya.

 What’s the difference between a marine park and a marine reserve?
 You can find that answer in my previous post about Kisite Mpunguti Marine Park & Reserve.

-We accessed Mombasa Marine Park through Jomo Kenyatta Public Beach, which was characteristically bustling with activity.
+We accessed Mombasa Marine Park through Jomo Kenyatta Public Beach.
+Arguably Mombasa’s most popular beach, Jomo Kenyatta Public Beach was characteristically bustling with activity.

-Since we had little time to spend in Mombasa, we immediately waded through shallow water (one of us who did not want to get his trousers wet was even carried by a beach boy!) and off we went, in a boat, to the park.
+Since we had little time to spend in Mombasa, we immediately waded through shallow water (one of us who did not want to get his trousers wet was even carried by a beach boy!).
+Then off we went, in a boat, to the park.

-It was only a short boat ride to Mombasa Marine National Park and Reserve, and no sooner had we set off than we came to a stop.
+It was only a short boat ride to Mombasa Marine National Park and Reserve.
+It seemed no sooner had we set off than we came to a stop.

 As we peered over the side of the boat, we could see little fish swimming about in the water all around us.